 White Rose Maths, a mastery approach, has been consistently implemented throughout school from Reception Class to Year 6.
-EYFS and KS1 staff accessed additional CPD through the NCETM Mastering Number Project and this has been delivered throughout KS1 although this has not been as consistent as it needed to be for maximum impact.
-Pupil have accessed targeted interventions in maths where necessary.
-Again, consistency of this has been impacted by staff absence, particularly in the Autumn and early Spring terms.
-Maths data shows promising outcomes for pupil in receipt of the PP Grant.
-Maths data indicates that:
+EYFS and KS1 staff accessed additional CPD through the NCETM Mastering Number Project and this has been delivered throughout KS1 more consistently this year.
+The maths Subject Leader has further personalised the curriculum and provided staff CPD.
+The maths leader and KS1 teachers have accessed support through the Maths Hub.